The Official Home Page of

 If you post anything on Phil, please send me a link (or a copy of your remembrance) and I'll post it here.

-There will be a "Remembering William Tenn" panel at 10:00am on Sunday, February 14 at Boskone with David Hartwell, Jim & Laurie Mann.
+There was a "Remembering William Tenn" panel at Boskone 47 with David Hartwell, Jim & Laurie Mann.

 William Tenn was the pen name of Philip Klass.
 He wrote dozens of short stories, many essays, and had three collections in print from NESFA Press.
 He also taught English at Penn State for many years.